ParthGandhiNUS/tp/docs/UserGuide.md

 **Format:** `edit` or `edit NAME`

 If user has not entered a name, they will be prompted to input a name.
-Once programme received name input, the student master list will be searched for the name.
+Once program received name input, the student master list will be searched for the name.
 Name search is not case-sensitive.

 If the name input matches that of an existing student, edit mode will be entered for that student.
 If 2 students with the same name is found, the user will be prompted to enter the desired student's phone number to select them.